mpv-player/mpv/DOCS/man/af.rst

     ``minch=<n>``
         If the input channel number is less than ``<minch>``, the filter will detach itself (default: 3).

+    ``encoder=<name>``
+        Select the libavcodec encoder used.
+Currently, this should be an AC-3 encoder, and using another codec will fail horribly.

 ``equalizer=g1:g2:g3:...:g10``
     10 octave band graphic equalizer, implemented using 10 IIR band-pass